Part of the InTeGrate University Texas El Paso Program Model

 A series of workshops has been successful at engaging more instructors in the use of InTeGrate materials.
 About one third of instructors attending the workshops began to use the materials in the classroom in Fall 2015 or Spring 2016, contributing to a total of 22 instructors using the materials for the 2015-2016 academic year.
 Evaluations have shown that instructors find it helpful to practice new pedagogy several times before they feel confident to use it in their classrooms.
 Once they are confident in the use of materials, they repeatedly use the material in later semesters as well as add new materials.
 About 15% of the faculty attending the workshops who decided not to use InTeGrate materials reported in Spring 2016 that they were using other materials and pedagogical techniques that promoted active learning.
 Teaching assistants were particularly open to adopting the new pedagogies presented in the workshops.

-alignment of UTEP and EPCC courses (Acrobat (PDF) 46kB Mar28 16)).
+UTEP and EPCC have had an articulation agreement and common set of courses for about 6 years (see alignment of UTEP and EPCC courses (Acrobat (PDF) 46kB Mar28 16)).
 This has allowed ease of transfer between institutions.
 This agreement has been in a state of flux as curriculum at EPCC is changing based on State regulations.
-We have continued to update the agreement and revise the 2+2 plan (Acrobat (PDF) 46kB Mar16 16) used in advising EPCC students through a series of meetings between faculty at the institutions.
+We have continued to update the agreement and revise the 2+2 plan (Acrobat (PDF) 46kB Mar16 16) used in advising EPCC students through a series of meetings between faculty at the institutions.×

 All EPCC instructors have been invited to attend InTeGrate materials workshops and workshops.
 At least four instructors at EPCC are using InTeGrate materials.
 We have also been sharing course syllabi and have determined that the content of lectures and laboratories is very similar.